dimitramav/tweets-sentiment-analysis/README.md

 1. trainset: train2017.tsv
 2. testset: test2017.tsv

 Pickle files are also part of the project.
-Because of that, the creation of these files can be skipped to save execution time.
+The creation of these files can be skipped to save execution time.

 Collaborators: Ioannis Charamis (https://github.com/charamis) Dimitra Mavroforaki (https://github.com/dimitramav)